On the motivic class of an algebraic group: Preliminaries

 \begin{lemma} Let $T$ be an algebraic torus over $F$, and let $T'$ be its dual.
 Assume that $T$ is stably rational.
 Then \begin{enumerate}[label=(\alph*)] \item $BT'$ is stably rational; \item $\set{BT'}\set{T}=1$ in $K_0(\on{Stacks}_F)$. \end{enumerate} \end{lemma}

-\begin{proof} Since $T$ is stably rational, by \cite[\S 4.7, Theorem 2]{voskresenskii2011algebraic} there is a short exact sequence where $T_1$ and $T_2$ are quasi-split (that is, of the form $R_{A/F}(\G_m)$ for some \'etale algebra $A/F$).
+\begin{proof} Since $T$ is stably rational, by \cite[\S 4.7, Theorem 2]{voskresenskii2011algebraic} there is a short exact sequence where $T_1$ and $T_2$ are quasi-split.
 Since quasi-split tori are isomorphic to their dual, the sequence dual to (\ref{qsplit}), shows that $T'$ embeds in $T_2$.
 We may view $T_2$ as a maximal torus inside $\on{GL}_n$, where $n=\on{rank}T_2$.
 This gives a faithful representation of $T'$ with quotient birational to $T_1$.
 Since quasi-split tori are rational, it follows that $BT'$ is stably rational.

 Quasi-split tori are special, so we may apply \Cref{bergh} to (\ref{qsplit}) and (\ref{qsplit2}).
 We obtain $\set{T}=\set{T_2}/\set{T_1}$ and $\set{BT'}=\set{T_1}/\set{T_2}$, so $\set{BT'}\set{T}=1$. \end{proof}